Hamburger Menu Button

 Link to Search Page

 Collapse Expand Button

-Six universities across Ontario offer accredited planning programs which allow students to develop the knowledge and skill sets they require to become leaders in the planning field, these include:
+Six universities across Ontario offer accredited planning programs which allow students to develop the knowledge and skills they require to become leaders in the planning field.

-Enter the workforce with a professional edge, ready to navigate the challenges of rapidly evolving environments and play an important role in achieving community strength now, and for future generations.
+As a planning student, you'll contribute to innovative research, embark on travel opportunities, engage with community members, and develop your own unique areas of study.
+You'll enter the workforce with a professional edge, ready to navigate the challenges of rapidly evolving environments, and play an important role in achieving community strength now - and for future generations.

-OPPI recognizes today’s planning students are the Registered Professional Planners of tomorrow.
-OPPI provides student members with scholarship opportunities, awarding excellence and community contributions.
+OPPI recognizes today’s planning students are the Registered Professional Planners (RPPs) of tomorrow and provides our student members with scholarship opportunities that award excellence and community contributions.

 The successful applicants will be selected on the basis of the following criteria: